nbogie/genuary-2026-all/docs/learnings.md

 # day 3 - fib

-I never find fib series inspiring.
+-   summary: I never find fib series inspiring.
 Attempted something with strudel but got stuck generating pitch from sequence via external callback (callback was called too often).

-There's not time for tech-spikes that might block you for days, if you want to successfully do each day time effectively.
+-   reflection: There's not time for tech-spikes that might block you for days, if you want to successfully do each day time effectively.

 # day 4 - lowres